 Acting freely and without coercion

-An Australian citizen or permanent resident who has lived in Victoria for at least 12 months
+An Australian citizen or permanent resident who has lived in Western Australia for at least 12 months

 How can I learn more about voluntary assisted dying in Western Australia?

 There are two ways to find out more about voluntary assisted dying in Western Australia.